mdavids/rfc/content/draft-davids-forsalereg-19.md

-When encountering unexpected, or prohibited control characters in "ftxt=" content (e.g., `%x09`, `%x0A`, `%x0B`, `%x0D`, see (#handlerdata)), processors **MAY** sanitise them by replacing them with spaces (`%x20`) to ensure correct representation, or replacing them to the Unicode REPLACEMENT CHARACTER U+FFFD (`%xEF.BF.BD`) to signal the presence of problematic content.
+When encountering unexpected, or prohibited control characters in "ftxt=" content (e.g., `%x09`, `%x0A`, `%x0B`, `%x0D`, see (#handlerdata)), processors **MAY** sanitise them by replacing them with spaces (`%x20`) to ensure correct representation, or replacing them with the Unicode REPLACEMENT CHARACTER U+FFFD (`%xEF.BF.BD`) to signal the presence of problematic content.

 ## Scope of Application